-Technical standards are a necessary component to the complex discipline of nursing, which all students must meet with or without reasonable accommodations.
-Students wishing to enter the University of Minnesota School of Nursing programs must demonstrate that they can meet these technical standards and continue to do so throughout their education program.
+For students enrolled in the Baccalaureate of Science in Nursing (BSN), Masters of Nursing (MN) and Doctor of Nursing Practice (DNP) programs, technical standards are a necessary component to the complex discipline of nursing.
+Prospective students must demonstrate that they can meet these technical standards with or without reasonable accommodations and continue to do so throughout their program.

 Disability Resource Center

 The University's mission is to provide optimal educational opportunities for all students, including those with disabilities.
 The University recognizes that reasonable accommodations may be necessary for students with disabilities to have access to campus programs and facilities.
 In general, University policy calls for accommodations to be made on an individualized and flexible basis for qualified students with disabilities.
 Students are responsible for seeking assistance at the University and making their needs known.

 If you have questions or concerns about your ability to meet the technical standards with or without accommodations, or if you would like to arrange reasonable accommodations, you should contact the Disability Resource Center.